Baltimore Historic Sites

 ADDRESS: 1912-16 Madison Avenue, Baltimore, MD MAP

 DESCRIPTION: A former enslaved person, Truman Pratt founded this church in 1825.
 As evidenced by its mile-long secret tunnel, the church was a key stop on the Underground Railroad path to freedom in Canada.
 Tours are by appointment.
 No longer an active place of worship, the historic site houses the Baltimore Urban League chapter and living history events by Renaissance Productions and Tours.

 Royal Theater Historic Marker

-DESCRIPTION: The 1,350 seat theater opened 1921 as the Douglass Theater and was billed as “the finest colored theater in America owned and controlled by colored people.”
+DESCRIPTION: The 1,350-seat theater opened in 1921 as the Douglass Theater and was billed as “the finest colored theater in America owned and controlled by colored people.”
 Although it closed due to financial difficulties 4 years later, it quickly reopened under white ownership as the Royal Theater to serve the same audience.
 With integration in the 1960s came regretful changes to income demographics in the area.
 This ultimately led to the theater’s closing.
 Rather than being restored as part of the Pennsylvania Avenue redevelopment, it was unwittingly demolished in 1971.
 An unremarkable plaque is all that remains until a memorial park is constructed.

 ADDRESS: 1329 Pennsylvania Avenue, Baltimore, MD MAP